 - Connecting wires and breadboard.

-The Hall Effect sensor works on the principle of Hall Effect.
-According to which, whenever a magnetic field is applied in a direction perpendicular to the flow of electric current in a conductor, a potential difference is induced.
-This voltage can thus be used to detect whether the sensor is in the proximity of a magnet or not.
-The arduino can detect this voltage change through its interrupt pin and determine whether the magnet is near the sensor or not.
-The basic working of the Arduino hall effect sensor can be described as shown:
+The Hall Effect sensor works on the principle of the Hall Effect, which states that whenever a magnetic field is applied in a direction perpendicular to the flow of electric current in a conductor, a potential difference is induced.
+This voltage can be used to detect whether the sensor is in the proximity of a magnet or not.
+The Arduino can detect this voltage change through its interrupt pin and determine whether the magnet is near the sensor or not.
+The basic working of the Arduino Hall Effect sensor is shown in the picture below.

-There are many types of Hall Effect sensors, and depending on your project you should choose the right one.
-For applications in which speed of detection is not crucial, ordinary hall effect sensors like 44E can be used.
-However, for applications that involves high speed detection, like in the case of speedometers, high frequency hall effect sensors like US5881 or US1881 should be used.
-Mainly there are two types of hall effect sensors:
+There are many types of Hall Effect sensors, and certain types are better for certain applications.
+For applications where the speed of detection is not crucial, ordinary Hall Effect sensors like 44E can be used.
+However, for applications that involve high-speed detection, like in the case of speedometers, high-frequency Hall Effect sensors like US5881 or US1881 should be used.
+There are two main types of Hall Effect sensors:

-US1881 is a latching hall effect sensor.
-Here, the sensor gives out an output HIGH (5V) voltage whenever the north pole of a magnet is brought close to it.
-However, even when the magnet is removed the sensor still outputs a HIGH voltage and does not go LOW (0V) until the south pole of the magnet is brought close to it.
-These type of sensors that latches on to a particular state are called latched hall effect sensors.
+The US1881 is a latching Hall Effect sensor.
+The sensor gives out an output HIGH (5V) voltage whenever the north pole of a magnet is brought close to it.
+Even when the magnet is removed, the sensor still outputs a HIGH voltage and does not go LOW (0V) until the south pole of the magnet is brought close to it.
+These sensors that latch on to a particular state are called latched Hall Effect sensors.

-US5881 is a non-latching hall effect sensor.
-Here, the sensor gives an output HIGH voltage whenever the north pole of a magnet is brought close to it.
-And, switches LOW whenever the magnet is removed.
-I personally prefer non-latching hall effect sensors like US5881 for my projects.
+The US5881 is a non-latching Hall Effect sensor.
+The sensor gives an output HIGH voltage whenever the north pole of a magnet is brought close to it, and switches LOW whenever the magnet is removed.
+I personally prefer non-latching Hall Effect sensors like the US5881 for my projects.

-Step 1: Connections for the Arduino Hall Effect Sensor
+Step 1: Make the Connections for the Arduino Hall Effect Sensor

-Interfacing the hall effect sensor with Arduino is really simple.
+Interfacing the Hall Effect sensor with Arduino is really simple.
 The VCC of the sensor is connected to Arduino’s 5V power pin.
-The GND of the sensor is connected to the GND pin of Arduino.
-And the Vout or Signal pin of the hall effect sensor is connected to Arduino’s interrupt pin (digital pin 2).
-Furthermore, a 10K resistor is connected between the VCC and Vout pins of the hall effect sensor.
-This is done to pull the output of the hall effect sensor to 5V.
-The connections are done as shown below (the side having the printed number is facing towards you in the diagram):
+The GND of the sensor is connected to the GND pin on the Arduino.
+The Vout or Signal pin of the Hall Effect sensor is connected to the Arduino’s interrupt pin (digital pin 2).
+Furthermore, a 10K resistor is connected between the VCC and Vout pins of the Hall Effect sensor.
+This is done to pull the output of the Hall Effect sensor to 5V.
+The connections are done as shown below (the side with the printed number is facing towards you in the diagram):

-Step 2: Uploading the code and testing the Arduino Hall Effect sensor
+Step 2: Upload the code and test the Arduino Hall Effect sensor

-Whenever the hall effect sensor detects a magnet, it outputs a HIGH (5V) voltage to its Vout pin.
-The interrupt pin of the arduino which is connected to Vout, thus detects this rising (HIGH) voltage through the function: magnet_detect.
+Whenever the Hall Effect sensor detects a magnet, it outputs a HIGH (5V) voltage to its Vout pin.
+The interrupt pin of the Arduino which is connected to Vout, detects this rising (HIGH) voltage through the function: magnet_detect.
 A screenshot of the serial monitor which prints “detect” whenever a magnet is brought close to the sensor.

-Step 3: Hooking up the Arduino hall effect sensor to your project
+Step 3: Hook up the Arduino hall effect sensor to your project

-Here, in order to show the applications of this project, I have installed the sensor on my door frame.
+In order to show the applications of this project, I have installed the sensor on my door frame.
 I have also attached a small magnet on to my door.
 Thus, whenever my door closes, I can detect it.
-This can also be used as a burglar alarm system by hooking it up to some lights/sirens.
+This can also be used as a burglar alarm system by hooking it up to some lights and sirens.

 Furthermore, you can also use this sensor to make a speedometer for your bike.
-Here, a small magnet needs to be attached to your wheel and the hall effect sensor could be attached to the frame of your bike.
-The number of rotations made by the wheel and the time taken for doing it can be measured through the hall effect sensor.
+A small magnet needs to be attached to your wheel and the Hall Effect sensor can be attached to the frame of your bike.
+The number of rotations made by the wheel and the time taken doing it can be measured through the Hall Effect sensor.
 And after performing some calculations on this data, you can show the speed of your bike in Km/h or Mp/H.